-In ModelBuilder, the value or dataset path of a variable can be substituted for another variable by enclosing the substituting variable name in percent signs (%VariableName%).
+In ModelBuilder, you can substitute the value or dataset path of a variable for another variable by enclosing the substituting variable name in percent signs (%VariableName%).
 Substituting variables in this manner is called inline variable substitution.

 For example, if you have a variable Name with a value of Wilson, you can construct a dataset path as C:\Data\Output.gdb\Clipped_%Name% and the path will be resolved as C:\Data\Output.gdb\Clipped_Wilson.